pet-erhartmann/udacity-data-lake/README.md

 * etl.py
   * includes the code to write data for the dimension and fact tables
 * etl_test.ipynb
-  * notebook with test code for ETL process
+  * notebook with test code for the ETL process
+* dl.cfg
+  * config files that contains the AWS key and secret

 ## How-to
+* add your AWS credentials to dl.cfg
+* update the output_data variable in etl.py to your S3 destination
 * run etl.py to extract data and save to s3 for fact and dimension tables

 ## Schema